 CMHA Certified Psychological Health and Safety Advisor Training

-In February 2017 at the CMHA national annual Bottom Line Conference, CMHA thanked the Centre (predecessor to Workplace Strategies) on its 10th anniversary, via a video presentation for its dedicated and continued support for CMHA.
+In February 2017 at the CMHA national annual Bottom Line Conference, CMHA thanked Workplace Strategies on its 10th anniversary, via a video presentation for its dedicated and continued support for CMHA.

 Canada Life and Workplace Strategies are the National Development Sponsors of CMHA’s Workforce Mental Health Collaborative.